im-knots/go-api-sdk/README.md

 server.RegisterService(myService)
 ```

+### Adding Custom Metrics

+The SDK provides a Prometheus middleware that tracks request count and latency with success and error response differentiation.
+If you want to add your own custom metrics to this middleware, you can do so by following these steps:

+1. Import the necessary Prometheus packages in your code:

+    ```go
+    import (
+        "github.com/prometheus/client_golang/prometheus"
+        "github.com/prometheus/client_golang/prometheus/promhttp"
+    )
+    ```

+2. Create your custom Prometheus metrics using the prometheus.NewXXX functions provided by the Prometheus client library.
+For example, to create a counter metric:

+    ```go
+    var myCustomCounter = prometheus.NewCounterVec(
+        prometheus.CounterOpts{
+            Name: "my_custom_counter",
+            Help: "This is my custom counter",
+        },
+        []string{"label1", "label2"},
+    )
+    ```

+3. Register your custom metrics using the prometheus.MustRegister function.
+You can register multiple metrics at once:

+    ```go
+    prometheus.MustRegister(myCustomCounter, myOtherMetric, ...)
+    ```

+4. In your custom service's handler method, increment the custom metric as needed:

+    ```go
+    myCustomCounter.WithLabelValues("label1_value", "label2_value").Inc()
+    ```

+    You can place this code inside the handler method where it makes sense in relation to your application logic.

+That's it!
+Your custom metrics will now be tracked by the Prometheus middleware in addition to the default metrics provided by the SDK.

 ### Configuration
 The SDK supports flexible configuration loading from a YAML file or environment variables, or a combination of both.